IreneMengj/Mysql/JavaWeb.md

 <b>2.
 Reflection</b>: Soul of frame design
 Framework: work-in-progress software.
 Can carry out software development on the basis of framework again, simplify coding
 Reflection: Encapsulating parts of a class as other objects is the reflection mechanism
+Advantages:
+1. These objects can be operated in the program operation project;
+2. Can decouple, improve the program scalability.

 > JAVA code goes through three phases in a computer
 - source code stage(hard disk).